Scalable Differentially Private Sketches under Continual Observation: Abstract

 \section{Abstract}

-Sketches are a fundamental tool in data stream analytics.
+Linear sketches are fundamental tools in data stream analytics.
 They are notable for supporting both approximate frequency queries and heavy hitter detection with bounded trade-offs for error and memory.
-Importantly, on streams that contain sensitive information, sketches can be easily privatized with the injection of a suitable amount of noise.
-This process is efficient in the single-release model, where the output is released only at the end of the stream.
+Importantly, on streams that contain sensitive information, linear sketches can be easily privatized with the injection of a suitable amount of noise.
+This process is efficient in the single release model, where the output is released only at the end of the stream.
 In this setting, it suffices to add noise to the sketch once.

-In contrast, in the continual observation model, where the output is released at every time-step, noise needs to be added to the sketch before each release.
+In contrast, in the continual observation model, where the output is released at every time-step, fresh noise needs to be added to the sketch before each release.
 This creates an additional computational overhead.
-To address this, we introduce Lazy Sketch, a novel differentially private sketching method, in the continual observation model, that employs lazy updates, perturbing and modifying only a small portion of the sketch at each step.
+To address this, we introduce Lazy Sketch, a novel differentially private sketching method that employs lazy updates, perturbing and modifying only a small portion of the sketch at each step.
 Compared to prior work, we reduce the update complexity by a factor of $O(w)$, where $w$ is the width of the sketch.
 Experiments demonstrate that our method increases throughput by up to 250× over prior work, making continual observation differential privacy practical for high-speed streaming applications.

-In addition, for heavy hitter detection, we present a new sketch-based algorithm that leverages lazy updates to achieve a per-update complexity of $O(d \log \tfrac{T}{w} + \log w)$, for sketches with dimension $d\times w$ and streams of length $T$.
-This marks a significant improvement over prior approaches in the streaming continual observation model, which require recomputing frequency estimates for every item in the input domain at each time step.

 \keywords{Differential Privacy \and Data Streams}